numbats/learnr/slides/chapter1_01_windows.md

 ![Install RStudio windows](chapter1/rstudio_windows_2.png)

+Notes:

-Note: Save the installer on your computer
+Save the installer on your computer

 ---